developer-student-club-thapar/botsFramework/Medium/goals.md

 - [x] Scraper for Medium
 - [x] Build a basic bot to get you articles based on a particular search criteria
+- [x] Add more interactivity in the form of Invalid commands
+- [ ] Add a message about what the bot can do
 - [ ] Return more details in the form of an object and also add more interactivity (Like what the  bot can do)
 - [ ] Design a message block with the BlockKit Builder of Slack
 - [ ] Apply the Block